rumspeed/simple-side-tab/readme.txt

 1. Activate the Simple Side Tab plugin and a subpage for the plugin will appear in your WordPress Settings menu.
 1. Go to the Settings > Simple Side Tab and configure your side tab

-If you find any bugs or have any ideas, please mail us.
+If you find any bugs or have ideas to make it better, please let us know.

 == Frequently Asked Questions ==

 = Are graphics used to display the tab?  =

 No. The tab is built with CSS.
-That way, you can make the say anything and link it to whatever you want.
+That way, you can customize the tab text, fonts and colors very easily.

 = Can I get the tab to work on the right side of the browser? =